 Interface Requirements

-This Section sets out the minimum required interactions which an HCALCS shall be capable of undertaking with ESME via its HAN Interface.
+This Section sets out the minimum required interactions which an HCALCS shall be capable of undertaking with ESME or SAPC via its HAN Interface.

 HAN Interface Commands

-An HCALCS shall be capable of executing immediately the Commands set out in this Section following their receipt via its HAN Interface.
+HCALCS shall be capable of executing the Commands set out in this Section.

+HCALCS shall be capable of executing Commands immediately on receipt (‘immediate Commands’) and where specified in the Great Britain Companion Specification at a future date (‘future dated Commands’).
+A future dated Command shall include the UTC date and time at which the Command shall be executed.

+HCALCS shall be capable of cancelling a future dated Command.
+A future dated Command shall be capable of being cancelled by an Authorised party.
+HCALCS shall be capable of generating and sending a Response acknowledging that a future dated Command has been successfully cancelled.

 Add Device Security Credentials

-A Command to add Security Credentials for ESME to the Device Log(8.6.2.1).
+A Command to add Security Credentials for ESME or SAPC to the Device Log(8.6.2.1).

 In executing the Command, the HCALCS shall be capable of verifying the Security Credentials.

-Control HAN Connected Auxiliary Load Control Switch
+Control HCALCS

-A Command to control the HCALCS, for the time period specified within the Command.
+A Command to control HCALCS, for the time period specified within the Command.

 In executing the Command, the HCALCS shall be capable of: